 Our daily roundup of retirement news your clients may be thinking about.

+Was File-and-Suspend a Loophole?
 A column called Why recent Social Security changes make sense by Alicia Munnell, director of Boston College Center for Retirement Research, argues that the recent changes to Social Security are a move in the right direction.
 "Social Security—the backbone of our retirement system—isn’t supposed to be a complicated program where those 'in the know' get a much better deal than the average guy," writes Munnell.
 "Now the rules are clear, and people will get their intended benefit.
 The program will also save billions of dollars."
 Meanwhile, a column called Why recent changes in Social Security are unfair by William Reichenstein, Powers Professor at Baylor University and head of research at socialsecuritysolutions.com, maintains that instead of closing a loophole, the changes are essentially a "further movement of Social Security toward an income-redistribution program."
 As a society, he says that "we should decide whether Social Security should primarily be an income-redistribution program or primarily a required-savings program.
 That would strongly influence the types of changes we should consider." --The Wall Street Journal

 Register or login for access to this item and much more

 All Bank Investment Consultant content is archived after seven days.